SquidBytes/LightningROD/README.md

 # LightningROD (Record of Docks)
 Lightning Record of Docks (logs) for your F-150 Lightning!

+## Currently Working On
+Migrating from Postgresql to InfluxDB.
+ - This should make it easier for new users to setup
+ - HomeAssistant talks to InfluxDB easily
+This would allow logs to be put into the database from HomeAssistant sensors.
+Which, depending on the sensors the user has, could expand the dashboard to include Trips or other information from HomeAssistant
+ - I am also working on the `fordpass-ha` integration to implementing charging sensors, and charging actions This is why it makes the most sense to move to InfluxDB.
+This would make LightningROD mainly just be a collection of Grafana dashboards.
+However, if someone is not running HomeAssistant I will maintain the script downloading charge logs.

+I DO NOT recommend setting this up currently.

 ## Info
 TO be clear.
 This is nothing special or new.
 It is how I store, and view, my charge logs.
 I am hoping to make it an easy setup for new users and work with others to expand this.